Breakfast Recipes

 Step-by-Step Cooking Process

-1. In a large bowl, mix the sourdough starter and milk until well combined.
+1. In a mixing bowl, combine the sourdough starter with the flour and milk.
+Mix until smooth.

-3. Add the dry ingredients to the sourdough mixture and stir gently.
+4. Add the egg mixture to the sourdough batter and stir until just combined.

-7. Pour 1/4 cup of batter onto the skillet for each pancake.
+9. Pour about 1/4 cup of batter onto the skillet for each pancake.

-8. Cook until bubbles form on the surface, about 2-3 minutes.
+10. Cook until bubbles form on the surface, then flip and cook until golden brown.

 Alternative Ingredients

 You can substitute all-purpose flour with whole wheat flour for a healthier option.
-Additionally, almond milk or oat milk can be used in place of regular milk for dairy-free pancakes.
+Non-dairy milk can be used in place of regular milk for a lactose-free version.
+Additionally, you can use honey or maple syrup instead of sugar.

 Serving and Pairings